DataDog/datadog-for-intellij-platform/README.md

 The **Logs Navigation** support opens the Datadog Log Explorer with a view matching the context in which you are working.

+The **CI Test Runs** feature opens the Continuous Integration Visibility Explorer to show recent runs for a selected test.

+The **[Static Analysis](https://docs.datadoghq.com/continuous_integration/static_analysis/?tab=githubactions)** integration, in beta, analyzes your code (locally) against predefined rules to detect and fix problems before you commit changes.

 ### Help and Feedback
 Checkout the [documentation](https://docs.datadoghq.com/developers/ide_integrations/idea/) to see more information about the